ADI 10-Q Quarterly Report May 3, 2025 | Alphaminr

 Balance at February 1, 2025 $ 67,302

-The Company recorded net special charges of $ 63.9 million as part of its Global Repositioning Actions in the three months ended February 1, 2025.
+The Company recorded net special charges of $ 65.6 million as part of its Global Repositioning Actions in the six months ended May 3, 2025.
 The Global Repositioning Actions were part of a transformation initiative aimed at aligning the Company’s enterprise strategy, organizational design and streamlining its operations to achieve its long-term strategic plan.
 The special charges include severance costs, in accordance with the Company’s ongoing benefit plan or statutory requirements at foreign locations, related to the termination of certain employees in manufacturing, engineering and selling, marketing, general and administrative roles.

 Note 6 – Revenue